envris/digital-trade-handbook/teams/index.md

 * developer.

 ## Service manager
-Experienced senior leader responsible for the overall delivery and operation of the service.
-Is responsible for the overall experience and ensuring the quality of the service.
+An experienced senior leader responsible for the overall delivery and operation of the service.
+They are responsible for the overall experience and ensuring the quality of the service.

 Involvement: across all stages, as needed.